 Expecting people to be different than who they are is a set up for disappointment.
-Acceptance isn't easy but accepting what's happening gets you out of the struggle.
+Acceptance isn't easy but facing what's happening in the moment gets you out of the struggle.
 You get your energy back because holding on is exhausting!

 How do you practice acceptance in your life?
 Please comment, I'd love to hear from you!